raganwald/raganwald.github.com/_posts/2020-11-16-bijection.md

 The second step will be to reconstruct fractions from paths.
 This is straightforward: Where we constructed the path by noting whether we subtracted `p` from `q` or `q` from `p`, when reconstructing we'll go in the other direction and use the path to decide whether to add `p` to `q` or add `q` to `p`.

-Before we jump back into the code, here's our tree again:
+Before we jump back into the code, here's our tree again, this time with the root at the top so we can more easily see the paths we'll follow:

 <div class="mermaid">
 graph TD